 Under the current definition of depression, diagnosis requires that a person exhibit at least five of nine symptoms — which include sleeping problems, a feeling of worthlessness and a loss of concentration — for two weeks or more.
 Bereavement grieving — the type experienced after the loss of a loved one — is specifically excluded from this definition.
 The proposed new definition of depression would no longer include this exclusion.
 Thus grief would now, diagnostically speaking, be considered a form of depression.

 I would argue that this is a good thing.
 The depression that accompanies grief, even though it may fade more quickly than traditional depression, is not something to be taken lightly.
 Those who experience this type of intense grief may need medical intervention, i.e. therapy and medication, for their depression.
 And without a diagnosis, this type of health care would not be covered.

-I am not a mental health professional, and though many in the field agree, others do not.
-A new report, by psychiatric researchers from Columbia and New York Universities, argues that if the “bereavement exclusion” is eliminated, “there is the potential for considerable false-positive diagnosis and unnecessary treatment of grief-stricken persons.”
+I'm not a mental health professional, and though many in the field agree, others do not.
+A new report, by psychiatric researchers from Columbia and New York universities, argues that if the “bereavement exclusion” is eliminated, “there is the potential for considerable false-positive diagnosis and unnecessary treatment of grief-stricken persons.”
 The concern here is that someone who is experiencing normal grief will turn to medication rather than deal with the loss.
 And the drugs for depression can have very real and very intense side effects, including low sex drive and sleeping problems.